-Mullen in hopes of expanding the UNL Railroad Club
+Mullen hopes to expand UNL Railroad Club

 A life-time lover of locomotives, Connor Mullen founded the University of Nebraska-Lincoln Railroad Club so he could share his passions for modeling and studying trains with other “real fans” on campus.